navkar/Python3/pandas/readme.md

 So the term broadcasting comes from numpy, simply put it explains the rules of the output that will result when you perform operations between n-dimensional arrays (could be panels, dataframes, series) or scalar values.

+> In order to broadcast, the size of the trailing axes for both arrays in an operation must either be the same size or one of them must be one.

 ```python
 In [6]:
 df = pd.DataFrame({'a':np.random.randn(4), 'b':np.random.randn(4)})